Last Reviewed: 19.11.2025

 Employers will have to provide workers with a written statement of their right to join a trade union.

 The Government consultation on how this new duty can be implemented effectively will close on 18 December 2025.
-It is consulting on:
+It is seeking views on:

 It is likely that the statement will be given at the same time as employers provide the statement of employment particulars they are required to give under section 1 of the Employment Rights Act 1996.

-These measures will take effect in October 2026.
+These measures are expected to take effect in October 2026.

 Simplifying strike action rules

-The Bill will simplify the requirements relating to strike action, notices and ballots.
+The Act will simplify the requirements relating to strike action, notices and ballots.

 Industrial action notices to employers will no longer need to state the total number of employees in each of the categories being balloted and the number of affected employees in each category listed.
 In addition, the notice that unions must give ahead of industrial action will be reduced from the current 14 days to 10 days.